launchcodedev/fetch/README.md

 - `withJsonBody(object, options?: SerializationOptions)`: adds JSON request body
 - `withFormDataBody(FormData, options?: SerializationOptions)`: adds form-data request body
 - `withURLEncodedBody(object, options?: SerializationOptions)`: adds 'application/x-www-form-urlencoded' request body
+- `withExtraOptions(options: ExtraOptions)`: escape hatch to add extra options to `fetch` while still using the builder pattern
 - `expectStatus(number)`: throw an error if the response status isn't the expected one
 - `expectSuccessStatus()`: throw an error if the response status isn't in 200 range
 - `onResponse(callback)`: calls your function whenever responses are received